Unity-Technologies/drone-pose-estimation-navigation/Documentation/3_data_collection_and_model_training.md

 Now we need to collect the validation dataset.

-8. Back in Unity Editor, Select the `Simulation Scenario` GameObject and in the _**Inspector**_ tab, in `Pose Estimation Scenario`, set the `Total Frames` field under `Constants` to 3000.
+8. Back in Unity Editor, Select the `Simulation Scenario` GameObject and in the _**Inspector**_ tab, in `Pose Estimation Scenario`, set the `Total Frames` field under `Constants` to 4000.

 9. Press play and wait until the simulation is done.
 Once the simulation finishes, follow the same steps as before to navigate to the output folder.

-10. Change the folder name where the latest data was saved to `UR3_single_cube_validation`.
+10. Change the folder name where the latest data was saved to `Drone_pose_estimation_validation`.

-11. **(Optional)**: Move the `UR3_single_cube_training` and `UR3_single_cube_validation` folders to a directory of your choice.
+11. **(Optional)**: Move the `Drone_pose_estimation_training` and `Drone_pose_estimation_validation` folders to a directory of your choice.

 ## <a name="step-2">Train the Deep Learning Model</a>
 Now it's time to train our deep learning model!
 We've provided the model training code for you, but if you'd like to learn more about it - or make your own changes - you can dig into the details [here](../Model).

 This step can take a long time if your computer doesn't have GPU support (~5 days on CPU).
 Even with a GPU, it can take around ~10 hours.
 We have provided an already trained model as an alternative to waiting for training to complete.
-If you would like to use this provided model, you can proceed to [Part 4](4_pick_and_place.md).
+If you would like to use this provided model, you can proceed to [Part 4](4_setup_grpc_connection.md).

-1. Navigate to the `Robotics-Object-Pose-Estimation/Model` directory.
+1. Navigate to the `Drone-Pose-Estimation/Model` directory.

 ### Requirements